 This course will cover current topics in Cognitive Psychology using an interactive, participatory format that includes a lecture portion and a laboratory section.
 The course will focus on specific content topics that are especially relevant today to better understand and use advanced concepts in Cognitive Psychology.
 Completion of the course is essential for students who are interested in pursuing a career in Cognitive I Psychology research.
 May be repeated for credit as specific topics vary.
-Prerequisite: C or better in PSYC 2300, PSYC 3200, PSYC 3300, and PSYC 3334.
-Junior standing recommended.
+Prerequisite: C or better in PSYC 2300, PSYC 3300, and PSYC 3334.